railduino/zeroconf-lookup/INSTALL.md

 ## Installing the **C** version via CMake

 Essentially, this is just the same procedure as before, but is preferrable if you have **CMake** (duh!) and the **mDNSResponder** libraries and headers are not in obvious locations.
-The `CMakeLists.txt` and `cmake/Modules` setup will search for the files and link appropriately.
+The `CMakeLists.txt` and `cmake/Modules` will search for the files and link appropriately.

 1. Change into the *Apple_C* subdirectory:
    * `cd Apple_C`